 Each participant will be randomly assigned one of the three PIN layouts

-The participant will be given a short period of time to familiarize themselves with the PIN layout.
+The participant will be provided with an image of the PIN layout in order to familiarize themselves with the layout

-For each of 15 PINs
+For each of 10 PINs

-The participant will be shown the PIN on screen and given 30 seconds to memorize the PIN
+The participant will be shown the PIN on screen and given however much time is needed to memorize the PIN

-The participant will be asked to enter the PIN
+The participant will be asked to enter the PIN; the PIN will appear at the bottom of the screen for reference

 They will be given three tries if a mistake in entry is made to enter the PIN

-The participant will repeat this process with all of the PIN layouts
+The participant will repeat this process with one of the other layouts again randomly chosen

+They will then repeat this with the final PIN layout

 All of the PINs will be randomly generated.
 At no point will any of the participants be asked to enter sensitive information or PINs that they use.
 Any data collected during the familiarization phase will be discarded.